 For this recipe you will need a piece of amethyst.
 We are using amethyst in this elixir as it has long been purported to have strong psychic and spiritual energy.

 At this point, you can determine how many times you will take the elixir.
 Usually a drop or two is placed under the tongue.
 All you need is a drop or two.
-Many people find divination helpful to determine dosage, but for this recipe I would use one drop a day 3 times a day for as long as necessary.
+Many people find divination helpful to determine dosage, but for this recipe I use one drop a day 3 times a day for as long as necessary.

 Before each use shake the bottle for a minute or two to reactivate the energy while visualizing your goal.